donovanm21/student-card-generator/README.md

 ## Run the app on my machine

-Simply download MAMP (For Mac) or XAMP (For Windows) and copy the content into the htdocs folder to use the application locally.
+Simply download MAMP (For Mac) or XAMPP (For Windows) and copy the content into the htdocs folder to use the application locally.

 MAMP - https://www.mamp.info/en/mac/ <br>
 XAMPP - https://www.apachefriends.org